EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Related Works

-Numerous datasets have been established to facilitate research in infrared and visible image fusion.
-Widely used benchmarks such as MFNet~\cite{Ha2017MFNetTR}, LLVIP~\cite{Jia2021LLVIPAV}, MSRS~\cite{Tang2022ImageFI} and M$^3$FD~\cite{Liu2022TargetawareDA} provide abundant aligned image pairs with semantic or detection annotations, covering typical daytime and nighttime scenarios.
-Xie et al.~\cite{Xie2024OverexposedIA} introduced a dataset focused on overexposure.
-They cropped collected images into $120 \times 120$ patches to construct the training set and selected 40 pairs for testing.
-Despite these advancements, public datasets remain scarce in overexposed samples and lack precise pixel-level annotations to guide the fusion process in these regions.
+Numerous infrared-visible datasets have been established to facilitate research in infrared and visible image fusion.
+KAIST~\cite{Hwang2015MultispectralPD}, FMB~\cite{Liu2023MultiinteractiveFL}, MSRS~\cite{Tang2022ImageFI} and M$^3$FD~\cite{Liu2022TargetawareDA} provide abundant aligned image pairs oriented toward driving, with semantic or detection annotations covering typical daytime and nighttime driving scenarios.
+Xie et al.~\cite{Xie2024OverexposedIA} introduced a dataset focused on overexposure, cropping collected images into $120 \times 120$ patches to construct the training set and selecting 40 pairs for testing.
+They also designed a specific prior module to generate masks covering the entire overexposed regions for retaining infrared features.
+Yet infrared images in overexposed regions may contain redundant background information and noise.
+Existing public datasets still lack precise infrared-guided annotations for guiding models to preserve informative infrared structures in overexposed regions.